artie-shevchenko/intoperf-api-docs/intoperf-api.appspot.com/Guides/Getting Started.md

 1. Go to [https://apidemo.intoperf.com](https://apidemo.intoperf.com).
 1. Choose `Team in match` context type.
-1. Choose CSKA Moscow-FK Krasnodar (2013-06-23) match.
+1. Choose `CSKA Moscow-FK Krasnodar (2013-06-23)` match.
-1. [Optional] Select "1st half" as a period.
+1. [Optional] Select `1st half` as a period.
 1. Click `Search`.
 1. Click `Search with no filters`.

-That's a tiny amount of data we just uploaded so confidence level would be ~0%.
-Next step is to upload data for 10 matches and take a look how IntoPerf's intelligence helps you organize and understand your data.
+That's a tiny amount of data we just uploaded so confidence level is ~0%.
+Next step is to upload data for 10-20 matches and take a look how IntoPerf's intelligence helps you organize and understand your data.

 **Note:** For other teams/players you would need to upload at least 3 matches first for data to show up at [https://apidemo.intoperf.com](https://apidemo.intoperf.com).